IssaAboudi/CPP_Notes/src/Variables.md

 and we avoid any funky behavior such as the declared variable x having some value other than what we expect it to have.

-the last thing to mention about integers is that they can be signed (regular) or `unsigned`. unsigned means that the compiler will throw you a warning if you try to assign a negative value into the variable.
+The last thing to mention about integers is that they can be signed (regular) or `unsigned`. unsigned means that the compiler will throw you a warning if you try to assign a negative value into the variable.
 ```c++